jcl5m1/ventilator/README.md

 Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
 Do not use random information you found on the internet.

+# ToDos - things that I could use help with:
+1. Pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.
+2. Testing with a simple inflator pump and achieve the same pressure control
+3. Can we detect the breath cycle by simply watching the motor current?
+Adding ait pressure sensors may complicate the build meaningfully.
+But, using a sense Resistor is simple enough to try.
+4. Developing a better solution to the mouth gaurd.
+Current solution would require a bunch of tape to create a sufficent forward pressure.

 # References about the supply and potential shortage of ventilators:

 Here we will briefly summarize information on the supply and potential shortage.
 Key numbers that will affect this: